Philippine typhoon death toll to rise as rescuers reach remote areas

 RELIEF EFFORTS PICKING UP

-International relief efforts have begun to accelerate, with dozens of countries and organizations pledging tens of millions of dollars in aid.
+International relief efforts have begun to accelerate, with dozens of countries and organisations pledging tens of millions of dollars in aid.

-Operations have been hampered because roads, airports and bridges were destroyed or covered in wreckage by surging waves and winds of up to 235 mph.
+Operations have been hampered because roads, airports and bridges were destroyed or covered in wreckage by surging waves and winds of up to 235 mph (378 kph).

 About 660,000 people were displaced and many have no access to food, water or medicine, the United Nations said.